-In the Meiji period, the jubango increasingly became sponsored events by Go patrons -- as exhibition matches between pupils, opposing study groups, or teaching game matches.
-It was a popular way for a house or individuals to earn income during the period of decline and transition that characterized the Meiji Go period.
+In the Meiji period, the jubango increasingly became sponsored events by go patrons and were usually exhibition matches between pupils, opposing study groups, or teaching game matches.
+It was a popular way for a house or individuals to earn income during the period of decline and transition that characterized the Meiji go period.
 Towards the end of the era, the newspaper sponsored jubango made its first appearance.
 This would cause the length of the jubango to be extended so as to maximize the profits for the newpapers.

 In modern go, the jubango was usually sponsored by large newspaper companies to help boost circulation.
 They were most famously used in matches between Go Seigen and the top Japanese professionals of his day.

-In the English Go world the term jubango has been occasionally misused for other kinds of matches, such as those less or greater than exactly 10-games.
-And although the jubango became popular as a kind of serious challenge match, some were instead among friends, teacher & pupil, or played for sponsors.
+In the English go world the term jubango has been occasionally misused for other kinds of matches, such as those less or greater than exactly 10-games.
+And although the jubango became popular as a kind of serious challenge match, some were instead among friends, teacher and pupil, or casually played for sponsors.